How To Get A Paid Internship

 It can be easy to overlook the local companies around you when you're looking.
 See if they have a website with contact information and write them a quick email asking if they have a position available.
 You might have to write up what kind of duties you'd like to do.
 If you want, you can also inquire in person for a position.

 Most schools have a formal job portal or a more informal board.
 Find out how to create an account and check out the postings.
 The people/companies posting to these boards know the main audience is students and are more open to hiring students who don't have professional experience.
 Many schools use Handshake, a jobs portal for students.

 Check out the postings and filter down your results by changing the experience level to internship.
 Get the gist of what companies are looking for and edit your resume to fit the job description.
-This doesn't mean lying, rather checking to see if your skills are relevant to the position.
+This doesn't mean lying - but rather, checking to see if your skills are relevant to the position.
 You can create job alerts for job titles so you spend less time combing through search results and more time learning or improving your skills.